MatteoScorcia/Tweet_popularity/README.md

 # Tweet_popularity
 Prediction of the popularity of a tweet about food recipes

 ## Disclaimer
-In this project we will intentionally avoid the data that can be retrieved from videos and images.
-We will use only text.
+We will use the following features to train the models:
+- tf-idf a tweet (sum of the scoring of each n-gram) -publishing time
+-number of followers of the page that has published the tweet -number of hastags
+-number of quotation marks
+-number of exclamation marks
+-length of plain text
+-number of urls
+-number of emojis
+-number of tags

 ## Credentials
 We will use secret tokens and secret api keys (stored in a credentials.txt file).